 And here are the scalloped decorative pieces for the roof.

 To stencil the chimney, you can use the brick pattern template below.
 The stencil pattern is included in the Gingerbread Cardboard Cottage file.
 I cut the stencil out of Yupo paper (a synthetic polypropylene paper) because that is what I had and it works beautifully.
-But you can purchase
+But you can purchase stencil sheets if you like.

 The design includes options for decorative trim.
 For my Gingerbread houses, I just used the hearts and the gingerbread men on one of my prototype house.
 The pattern includes plain windows, windows with shutters that have hearts on them, and windows with unadorned shutters.
 Just choose the ones you want.